delventhalz/delventhalz.github.io/_posts/2016-02-06-web-scraping.markdown

 </head>
 {% endhighlight %}

 Well hello metadata.
 So what is all of this?
-Well, there isn't yet any standard metadata system, and since `meta` tags are basically roll-your-own, most social networks have.
+Well, there isn't yet any standard metadata system, and since `meta` tags are basically roll-your-own, most social networks have done just that.
 The `og` tags are used by Facebook, the `twitter` tags by Twitter.
 Udemy has even built some of their own custom `udemy_com` tags.
 Most sites will try to cover all of their bases, and include a hodge-podge of tags, many redundant, just to make sure they don't spoil their chances of being the next viral sensation.

 In all of these cases you'll use `attr('content')` to get the information you need from the meta tag, but the selector is a little more complicated.
 Standard class or id selectors obviously won't work, which is why you'll want jQuery's attribute selector.
 For the Twitter title for example, that would look like `$('meta[name="twitter:title"]')`.
 For the OG title, it would be `$('meta[property="og:title"]')`.
 Armed with these tools, we could easily write a simple metadata scraper: